ShairozS/EasySAT/README.md

 What is this repo?
 ```
 A toolkit for exploration of SAT (Boolean Satisfiability) problems in Python.
-Exploring SAT provides a set of
+EasySAT provides a set of
 utilities for generating, solving, and analyzing SAT instances of various kinds.
 ```